April 12, 2024

 In an industry where change is the only constant, Broadcom’s acquisition of VMware stands out as a pivotal moment, signalling not just a shift in ownership but a fundamental change in strategy by the company.

 Broadcom’s purchase comes with a newfound focus on servicing VMWare’s top 600 global customers.
-Meanwhile, countless smaller cloud providers around world (such as Layer3 and many, many others) have suddenly found themselves adrift, faced with the daunting prospect of uplifting their cloud infrastructure outside the VMware ecosystem at very short notice.
+Meanwhile, countless smaller cloud providers around the world (such as Layer3 and many, many others) have suddenly found themselves adrift, faced with the daunting prospect of uplifting their cloud infrastructure outside the VMware ecosystem at very short notice.
 Our organisation was among those impacted, propelling us on a journey from VMware to Microsoft’s Hyper-V as our new foundation.

 The Ripple Effect